akspa0/floppyai/docs/cheatsheet.md

   - For Mac disks, ensure `--overlay-mode gcr` and pass good `--gcr-candidates`.

 - Package not found when using `-m`:
-  - Run from the repository root (the folder that contains `FloppyAI/`).
+  - Run from the `FloppyAI/` directory and use `python -m src.main ...`.